 Maine Department of Transportation

-To be minimally qualified for this position candidates must meet the following experience criteria:
+To be minimally qualified for this position candidates must provide evidence of the following experience:

 Interested applicants need to apply online by clicking the "Apply for this Opening/Apply Now" button along with uploading a cover letter, current resume, and any applicable copies of post-secondary transcripts, licensing, registration and certifications.